-The U.S. Environmental Protection Agency and the Ohio Environmental Protection Agency enforce urban storm water regulations.
+The U.S. Environmental Protection Agency and the Ohio Environmental Protection Agency enforce urban stormwater regulations.
 These regulations are associated with a program known as the National Pollutant Discharge Elimination System (NPDES).
-This program requires local governments to develop plans to reduce storm water pollution in order to protect and improve waterways.
+This program requires local governments to develop a plan to reduce stormwater pollution in order to protect and improve waterways.

 The program is comprised of six control measures that will reduce pollutant discharge.
 These include the following:

-The City is required to submit a storm water management plan to the Ohio EPA during the first term of the permit cycle.
-The report outlines the City's compliance status with permit regulations, an evaluation of management procedures, and analysis of progress goals.
-The 2012 Storm Water Management Plan can be found by clicking here.
+The City is required to submit a stormwater management plan to the Ohio EPA during the first term of the permit cycle.
+The report outlines the City's compliance status with permit regulations (such as NPDES), an evaluation of management procedures and analysis of progress goals.
+The Stormwater Management Plan can be found by clicking here